andrewhwaller/david-legacy-session-6/slides.md

 layout: quote
 ---

+# 2 Chronicles 34:1--3
+Josiah was eight years old when he began to reign; he reigned thirty-one years in Jerusalem.
+He did what was right in the sight of the <sc>Lord</sc>, and walked in the ways of his ancestor David\.\.\.\.

+# 2 Chronicles 35:1--3
+Josiah kept a passover to the <sc>Lord</sc> in Jerusalem\.\.\.\.
+He said to the Levites who taught all Israel and who were holy to the <sc>Lord</sc>, “Make preparations by your ancestral houses by your divisions, following the written directions of King David of Israel and the written directions of his son Solomon\.\.\.\.
+Slaughter the passover lamb, sanctify yourselves, and on behalf of your kindred make preparations, acting according to the word of the <sc>Lord</sc> by Moses.”

+---
+layout: quote
+---

+# 2 Chronicles 35:15
+The singers, the descendants of Asaph, were in their place according to the command of David, and Asaph, and Heman, and the king’s seer Jeduthun.

+# Nehemiah 12:24
+And the leaders of the Levites... with their associates over against them, to praise and to give thanks, according to the commandment of David the man of God, section opposite to section.

+---
+layout: quote
+---

 # *Pss.
 Sol.* 17:23--51
 See, O Lord, and raise up their king for them, a son of David, for the proper time that you see, God, to rule over Israel your servant.
 And undergird him with strength to shatter unrighteous rulers.